 Built in 1913 by Walter Sharp, this bridge has spanned Grouse Creek for over a century.
 Arguably the most renowned of the Cowley bridges, it is certainly a must-see for any stone arch bridge enthusiast.
 It is a very long bridge, and, though perhaps a little difficult to capture in a photograph, the sheer massiveness of this stone structure is awe-inspiring.

-The Esch’s Spur Bridge is one of a kind among Cowley County bridges.
+The Esch’s Spur Bridge is unique among Cowley County bridges.
 Whereas Walter Sharp typically favored starting the arches at or near the stream bed, the three arches of the Esch’s Spur Bridge are “sprung” off of high up on piers to increase the waterway.
 As such, the arches are relatively flat, giving the bridge a unique appearance.
 For Walter Sharp this was an experiment that nearly failed, as during construction an arch collapsed shortly after completion due to overturning of the pier caused by the horizontal thrust inherent in a flat arch.

 When all of the arches are in place, the bridge is stable (the horizontal thrusts tend to cancel out on the piers, as two arches are “pushing” in opposite directions on top of the pier), however, this typically requires the arches to be built up simultaneously rather than individually, increasing complexity of design and cost.
 Of course, as mentioned before, Walter Sharp was experimenting with ways to increase waterway and, apparently, did not realize how much horizontal thrust he had to reckon with.